MMcM/parallel-ascii-kbd/README.md

 A ribbon cable connected to a 16-pin DIP on the motherboard.

-The encoder also needs -12VDC, but not with very much current, so a cheap converter from the USB +5VDC works fine.
+The encoder also needs [-12V](https://github.com/MMcM/parallel-ascii-kbd/wiki/Encoding#-12vdc-for-mos).

 | DIP | Signal       | AVR |
 |-----|--------------|-----|